vhartman/vhartman.github.io/_posts/2023-11-01-shortcutting.md

 It does however, typically get similar or the lowest cost of the tested methods.

 In the plots above, the subset-shortcutter is consistently the fastest and finds paths with similar lengths to the single-diemension shortcutter.
-Further, the expected effect appears for the shortcutting and the pruning, namely thtat they do not get the path length as low as the other two approaches.
+Further, the expected effect appears for the shortcutting and the pruning, namely that they do not get the path length as low as the other two approaches.

 #### Ablations
 In additon to the experiments above, I wanted to add a few ablations that show which things matter, respectively things that I learned during these experiments.